Macro Automation

 Security Note

 Running macros does carry a security risk in that "arbitrary code" may be executed from within Revit.
-Worst case scenario is something like User 1 creates a rule in the model which on a param update executes a Macro/PowerShell script.
-User 2 then opens this model on his machine and the rule is triggered which executes the code User 1 put in place (on User 2's machine).
+The worst-case scenario is something like User 1 creates a rule in the model which executes a Macro/PowerShell script on a parameter update.
+User 2 then opens this model on his machine, and the rule is triggered, which executes the code User 1 put in place (on User 2's machine).

 Relevant Articles